duncan-chege/restaurant/README.md

 To run this project, follow these instructions:

-By cloning:
+First install angular

+- `npm install -g @angular/cli`

+Then clone the project or extract it from the rar file.

 - `$ git clone https://github.com/mikechumba/restaurant/`

 - `cd restaurant`

-If accessing project zip file, extract it to Restaurant folder then on your terminal:

-- `npm install` - to install the dependencies in package.json.

 - `npm serve` - to run the project.